anormalperson8/Birthday/README.md

 #### Version 2.1.3
 - The `echo` and `echo2` commands now support new lines by manually typing `\n` in the message box.

+#### Version 2.1.4
+- Fixed a bug where the number of days until next birthday is calculated incorrectly.

 ## Version 2.0
 Just like the first version, the bot is based mostly on slash commands.